-- 3.1 No conversion of high-value areas between 2009 and 2016.
-After 2016 no conversion of natural lands at all. - 3.1.1In case SFAP certified farmers have brought new agricultural lands in production beforeMajor1 January 2009, the lands have been cleared/converted in line with national legislation
+3.1 No conversion of high-value areas between 2009 and 2016.
+After 2016 no conversion of natural lands at all.

-and hindiversity protection treation
+No conversion of high value areas between 2005 and 2010 Area 2010 no conversion of hazardi lanas aream

+3.1.1 In case SFAP certified farmers have brought new agricultural lands in production before Major

-and biodiversity protection treaties.
+biodiversity protection treaties.

-3.1.2 High Conservation Value Area's have not been cleared, converted and/or bought by Major
+3.1.2 High Conservation Value Area's have not been cleared, converted and/or bought by farmers M

-farmers certified under the SFAP protocol to use for agricultural production from
+certified under the SFAP protocol to use for agricultural production from

 1 January 2009 - 1 June 2016.

-3.1.3 No agricultural expansion can take place on the following natural ecosystems after Major
+3.1.3 No agricultural expansion can take place on the following natural ecosystems after

 1 January 2016 2 :

 a) Natural forests

 b) Native grasslands

 c) Wetlands

 d) Peatlands

 e) Savannas

 f) Steep slopes

 g) Riparian areas

 h) Cerrado

 i) Priaries

-3.1.4 Areas of natural vegetation around water bodies and on steep slopes and hills and other Major
+3.1.4 Areas of natural vegetation around water bodies and on steep slopes and hills and other sensitive Major

-sensitive parts of the ecosystem need to be maintained or restored.
+parts of the ecosystem need to be maintained or restored.

 3.1.5 Farmers have a map of the farm where native vegetation is indicated.
-Important on-farm Major
+Important on-farm N

 biodiversity should be protected through the preservation of native vegetation.
-When
+When there are

-there are rare, threatened or endangered wildlife species on the farm, they should be
+rare, threatened or endangered wildlife species on the farm, they should be protected.

-protected.

-F

-The method used to assure compliance to the non-conversion criteria can be found in Annex 1
+The method used to assure compliance to the non-conversion criteria can be found in Annex 1.
+Annual audits are included to verify non-conversion after the cut-off date.